Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Responsible AI Question Bank

+\textit{Reliability and safety} are key components of a system's trustworthiness \cite{kuleshov2020addressing}.
+AI systems should be designed, developed, and tested with a focus on human safety, particularly in safety-critical domains such as healthcare, where system failures can directly cause patient harm \cite{anagnostou2022characteristics}.
+Reliability and safety go beyond achieving high accuracy.
+According to the EU AI Act, high-risk AI systems must ensure comprehensive robustness, including appropriate accuracy metrics, resilience to errors, faults, or inconsistencies, risk management, and fail-safe mechanisms.
+These systems should also be tested against predefined metrics and probabilistic thresholds aligned with their intended purpose \cite{euaiact}.
+A holistic approach is essential to meeting these requirements.

-This principle comprises five categories: system performance, system test, system reliability, system resilience, and adverse impact (Figure \ref{fig:P5}).
+We have identified five categories for these concerns: system performance, system test, system reliability, system resilience, and adverse impact (Figure \ref{fig:P5}).
 Together, these categories encompass a total of 42 risk questions designed to thoroughly assess and ensure the reliability and safety of AI systems.

 \textit{System performance} includes questions that evaluate the overall performance of the AI system, ensuring it meets the expected benchmarks and operates efficiently under various conditions.
 This category focuses on metrics such as accuracy and data quality.